Frazmatic/horned-beasts/README.md

 Start time: 1230

-Finish time:
+Finish time: 1430

-Actual time needed to complete:
+Actual time needed to complete: Exactly Two Hours on the dot!
+I'm getting better at estimating.

 ---